TheSilvered/nest/docs/c_api/c_api-format.md

-In general representation the number is represented with `precision` significant digits and will alternate between the `f` or `F` mode and the `e` or `E` modes depending on its magnetude.
+In general representation the number is represented with `precision` significant digits and will alternate between the `f` or `F` mode and the `e` or `E` modes depending on its magnitude.

 The `f` or `F` mode is used when `-4 <= exp < precision` where `exp` is the exponent in standard notation of the number.
 When the exponent falls outside